27979831/27979831.github.io/README.md

 #### Comment

-This theme is using [DuoShuo](http://duoshuo.com) as the Disqus-like third party discussion system seeing the network issue, if you wanna switch to Disqus and feel difficult to do that, please let me know and I will support it officially.
+This theme support both [Disqus](http://disqus.com) and [Duoshuo](http://duoshuo.com) as the third party discussion system.

-First, you need to sign up and get your own duoshuo account. **Repeat, DO NOT use mine!** (maybe I will clean it up someday!)
-It is deathly simple to sign up and you will get the full power of duoshuo management system.
+First, you need to sign up and get your own account. **Repeat, DO NOT use mine!** (I have set Trusted Domains) It is deathly simple to sign up and you will get the full power of management system.
 Please give it a try!

-Second, from V1.5, you can easily complete your comment configuration by just adding your **duoshuo short name** *(the second-level domain of your duoshuo account which is unique)* into `_config.yml`:
+Second, from V1.5, you can easily complete your comment configuration by just adding your **short name** into `_config.yml`:

 ```
-duoshuo_username: huxblog		# write down your own
+duoshuo_username: _your_duoshuo_short_name_
+# OR
+disqus_username: _your_disqus_short_name_
 ```

-**To the old version user**, it's better that you pull the new version, otherwise you have to replace code in `post.html`, `keynote.html` and `about.html`
+**To the old version user**, it's better that you pull the new version, otherwise you have to replace code in `post.html`, `keynote.html` and `about.html` by yourselves.

-Furthermore, if you only wanna use comment without sharing, you can set `duoshuo_share: false`.
+Furthermore, Duoshuo support Sharing. if you only wanna use Duoshuo comment without sharing, you can set `duoshuo_share: false`.
+You can use Duoshuo Sharing and Disqus Comments together also.
-Disabling the whole thing is also easy, and just comment out the code.

 #### Analytics